pythonicmux/multiorderAlgorithm/README.md

 This algorithm is written in a standalone ROS node that doesn't subscribe or publish anything.
 It just runs some unit tests to make sure the algorithm works.

+Make sure you have ROS Melodic installed on your computer.

 To build:
 ```
 catkin clean; catkin build; source devel/<your shell>.sh